 For example, you may have 38 Link Clicks and 33 Unique Link Clicks.
 This is because there were 33 unique people who created those 38 link clicks.
 In other words, some of those clicks were performed multiple times by the same person or people.

 Should You Alter Expectations?

-Maybe you’ve been using Link Clicks and Cost Per Link Click when measuring success of ads that send users to your website or landing page, thinking that all clicks were on your promoted link.
+Maybe you’ve been using Link Clicks and Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. when measuring success of ads that send users to your website or landing page, thinking that all clicks were on your promoted link.
 Using Landing Page Views and Cost Per Landing Page Views likely makes more sense.

 Keep in mind, however, that there may be some shock when you make the switch.
 If you previously thought you were getting a good price while using Link Clicks, your evaluation may change when seeing that you get fewer Landing Page Views.
 The Cost Per Landing Page View will then, of course, also be higher.

 It’s good.
 You should know the truth.
 But you may also need to adjust expectations.

 Let’s recap in order of highest volume down to least.

 Clicks (All) includes all of the clicks we discussed in this post, whether on links or not.